 Press Esc will clear selected issues on your list or board.

-Move to top or bottom
+Move to top, bottom or in increments

 To move an issue to the top of a column, use the shortcut Option/Alt Shift Up and the bottom Option/Alt Shift Down .
+To move up a single increment use Option/Alt Up and to move down hit Option/Alt Down.

 You don't need to select an issue to take an action on it if you're just updating a single issue.
 As long as you're focused on the issue (e.g. cursor is hovered over it or you've used the ↑ / ↓ or J / K buttons to navigate to it), any shortcut will work to update the issue.
 Use Enter or O to open a single issue in the issue detail view or E to open it in edit mode.